 Can a Ketogenic Diet Reduce ADHD Symptoms?

 The low-carb, high-fat keto diet is popular for a reason: it is a powerful tool for achieving and maintaining weight loss, plus it’s shown to help patients with seizures, diabetes, and high blood pressure.
 So could it be used to treat ADHD symptoms naturally as well?
 Here’s what the science tells us to date.

 The Amazon Best Seller list is stacked with cookbooks dedicated to the ketogenic diet, which is equally inescapable in health magazines, talk shows, and transformation photos across Instagram.
 This popularity is due, in part, to studies linking a keto diet to impressive weight loss, insulin stabilization, and decreased seizures in children.
-Which naturally leads patients searching for non-pharmaceutical ways to reduce attention deficit disorder (ADHD or ADD) symptoms to ask: Can it work for ADD, too?
+Which naturally leads patients searching for non-pharmaceutical ways to reduce attention deficit hyperactivity disorder (ADHD) symptoms to ask: Can it work for ADD, too?

 The short answer: Maybe.
-No solid research about the ketogenic diet and ADHD yet exists, however early indications suggest that it may reduce some symptoms.
+No solid research about keto and ADHD yet exists, however early indications suggest that it may reduce some symptoms.